D-Pagey/aldgate/README.md

 I would have liked to spend more time on this but my time was limited.
 Here are some considerations and things I would have liked to do with more time:

+- I forgot to account for if the user misses a correct answer
 - implement a break between each letter
 - implement a Cypress end-to-end test
 - add a redirect on the `/game` and `/results` pages if no there's no user present i.e. you just landed on the url